Shulchan Aruch

-Due to the increased availability of the printing press, the 16th century was an era of legal codification in Poland, the Ottoman Empire and other countries.
-Previously unwritten laws and customs were being compiled and recorded; the Shulchan Aruch was one of these.
-In the century after it was published by Karo (whose vision was a unified Judaism under the Sephardic traditions) it became the code of law for Ashkenazim, together with the later commentaries of Moses Isserles and the 17th century Polish rabbis.
+Due to the increased availability of the printing press, the 16th century was an era of legal codification in the Polish–Lithuanian Commonwealth, the Ottoman Empire, and other countries.
+Previously unwritten laws and customs were being compiled and recorded; the Shulchan Aruch was one such compilation.
+In the century after it was published by Karo, whose vision was a unified Judaism under Sephardic traditions, it became the code of law for Ashkenazi Jews together with the later commentaries of Isserles and 17th century Polish rabbis.

 Structure

-The Shulhan Arukh (and its forerunner, the Beit Yosef) follow the same structure as Arba'ah Turim by Jacob ben Asher.
+The Shulchan Aruch and its forerunner, the Beit Yosef, follow the same structure as the Arba'ah Turim by Jacob ben Asher.
 There are four volumes, each subdivided into many chapters and paragraphs: